Meeting-Baas/transcript-seeker/README.md

 3. **Open a Pull Request (PR)**: Once you've made changes, open a PR so we can review and merge your work.

 We value contributions of all kinds, whether it's fixing bugs, adding features, improving documentation, or providing feedback.

+## Documentation
+If you'd like to see more information about Transcript Seeker, visit [docs.transcriptseeker.com](https://docs.transcriptseeker.com)

 ## License